DomJob/QuizApp/README.md

 # Quiz App

-This is a very simple quiz app to help you study stuff
+This is a very simple quiz app to help you study stuff – simply download and open `quiz.html` in any modern browser (no local server required)

-## Access

-Two options:

-- Download and open `index.html` in any modern browser (no local server required)
-- Open the Github page [here](TODO)

 ## Quiz file format: